-Practice Paper 2s
+Practice Paper 2 questions

-Practice Paper 2s
+24 Practice Paper 2 questions

 1. Study the questions in the Practice Paper 2s.
 What kinds of trends and patterns do you notice?
 If you were to make a prediction about the kinds of questions that will appear on this year's exam, what would you predict?